Women's sports: Media coverage

+The issue affecting gender inequality continues to be present in the sports industry today in areas that affect the players directly, such as pay, sponsorship, and media representation.
+Even when performance and marketability are similar in size and reacheability with other great male athletes, female athletes are ususally misrepresented which results in them making significantly lower salaries than male athletes.
+This difference present in endorsement deals even when marketability is similar demonstrates the inequalities that are imbeded in the system that not only affect the world of sports but also the economic struggles and differences that are seen in many aspects of society.

+Furthermore, female athletes face greater backlash when they start to be confronted about their appearance and personality on camera, which often brings shade to their actual performance and media makes it a more important subject than their athletic performance.
+These affect them not only in their public perception but also in the willingness of brands that are looking for media popularity to promote them and make them marketable.
+This pattern can be related to long-standing societal gender norms, which even today continue to influence expectations and opportunities not only in the world of sports, but also in the corporate world.
+Addressing these issues requires greater visibility and a complete shift in how women's sports are given value to and represented.

+The inequality is also present in funding and facilities.
+Women’s teams suffer from fewer resources, which directly affects their performance and development.
+Moreover, women in coaching positions or executive roles are less common, which means their influence and decision making is affected negatively, which explains why gender gaps in sports continue to exist today.

 Feminist patriarchal theory

 Lonestar Rollergirls in Austin, Texas, play on a banked track (2011) in the sport of Roller derby.

 More often than not, modern research in regards to media and women's sport is focused on comparing women's sport with men's sport.
 Gender feminists in particular consider the lower levels of media representation in women's sport cause for alarm though this view is not shared among all women in sport, with some circles concerned more about increasing female participation itself.
 While one group maintains that these two factors, participation and media exposure, are inextricably linked, others disagree with this view and do not consider a media agenda or goal to be of importance.

 Modern research involving the feminist theory of patriarchy aimed at determining the cause of a perceived lack of media representation is based predominantly upon two driving assumptions: the theory of patriarchy as fact in every case, and the belief that participation in sport by females should also serve a type of feminist agenda in order to be valid.